iurnus/scripps_kaust_model_doc/esmf/install_ring.rst

     README.tscc
     version.pgCC.ring

-Copy configure.esmf.netcdf4 to the ESMF folder.
+Copy *configure.esmf.ring* to the ESMF folder.
 Then source the configuration file::

     cd configurations.esmf.ring $ESMF_DIR/configurations.esmf
     . configure.esmf

-Finally, change the following files ($ESMF_DIR is the ESMF directory):
+Finally, I need to change the following files because ring@ucsd.edu is using PGI 17.
+They might be different when using different versions of PGI compiler.

 (1) $ESMF_DIR/build_config/Linux.pgi.default/build_rules.mk